JulienTant/Laravel-Env-Sync/README.md

 The command will tell you if there's anything not in sync between your files and will propose you to add values into the .env file.

-You can launch the commande with the option `--reverse` to fill the .env.example file from the .env file
+You can launch the command with the option `--reverse` to fill the .env.example file from the .env file

 ### Check for diff in your envs files